Prayer

 Receding as your wild garden blooms.

-My tame hungers reclaim.
+My tame hungers reclaim.'

 Pamilerin Jacob’s Remarks –